deferpanic/goweave/README.md

   I apologize for giving you the forks to stab your collective eyes out.

-  I think a good gocutl to have is to make it as proper go as possible.
+  I think a good goweavel to have is to make it as proper go as possible.
 Suggestions welcome.

 ## What is AOP !??

   [Aspect oriented programming](http://docs.jboss.org/aop/1.1/aspect-framework/userguide/en/html/what.html)

-  in short - we are a pre-processor that generates code defined to a gocut file
+  in short - we are a pre-processor that generates code defined to a goweave file

   tools existing:
     go fmt: